 How are you and your family making this holiday season extra memorable?
-The holidays are an exciting time, but schedules can be so hectic that parent-child time can easy be pushed to the side.
+The holidays are an exciting time, but schedules can be so hectic that parent-child time can easily be pushed to the side.

 To help time-strapped families make the most of this magical time of year, I’ve compiled a go-to list of family bonding and warm holiday rituals adapted from my book, Little Things Long Remembered: Making Your Children Feel Special Every Day.